farinder007/Induction-Program/README.md

 Next, the session was followed by Mr. Manpreet Singh on the topic "Fitness for Engineers".
 He is a bodybuilder in real life.
 He told about physical fitness and the students interacted with him and cleared their doubts regarding physical fitness.
 He advised to use good quality of proteins but to continue good and healthy regular diet at first.
 He also told that regular exercise will make a person patient and the person will be less aggressive and stress will be also reduced.

 Further, our senior from NCC, Tanmay Kaushal, encouraged us to be the part of armed forces and introduced us with the opportunities one gets after joining NCC (National Cadet Corps).
-Then,
+Then came the chief guest of the day, Brigadier P.S.Cheema sir from armed forces.
+He discussed about fitness- mental physical and psychological.
+He told us to always be the part of family and friends, create hobbies to build confidence and to always keep faith in God in oneself.